lihnick/fantasycivics/README.md

 **APIs and other Infos **

 Important Got Ya's

-	Users are not the same as players<br>
+* Users are not the same as players
-	Date rages are for score history and not for team history<br>
+* Date rages are for score history and not for team history
-	When requesting rosters, time range has to be specified because rosters come with scores<br>
+* When requesting rosters, time range has to be specified because rosters come with scores
-	All response and request functions return promises, and the arguments of the callbacks are the response<br>
+* All response and request functions return promises, and the arguments of the callbacks are the response

 Chicago APIs